OrionStarGIT/EnglishDoc/content/docs/kyma/master/jiedai-server-api/docs/02-Management.md

 ---

 ## 1. Overview
-This is the documents about How to manage the Robot/Enterprise/Agent.
+This is the document about how to manage the Robot/Enterprise/Agent.

 Please first read the OrionStar Robotics Enterprise Open Platform API Documentation-Foundation and Authenticalization.